QuantBayes

 These values are independent of the pipeline that produced the candidate variant.
 This separation of variant discovery from evidence assessment provides a common, auditable evidence language for genomics.

+Most genomic interpretation failures are logistical, not statistical.
 QuantBayes is designed as non-diagnostic infrastructure suitable for regulated environments.

 Downloads